Explore in the Senior School

 Senior School Explore Expedition

 Students must complete a Senior School Explore Expedition as a culminating activity to complete the course.
 A non-refundable deposit for their expedition is due upon acceptance into the course.
 These trips create a chance for students to take what they’ve learned in theory and apply it in a real, safe and practical scenario.
 The options vary from year to year and past expeditions have included Tall Ships, Sayward Lake Chain Canoe trip, Sea Kayaking in Nootka Sound, and a Tofino Surf and Service trip on the West Coast.
-There are two trips offered for students to sign up for including a Gulf Islands Tall Ships expedition in October and a Sayward Lake Canoe expedition in May.
+There are two trips offered for students to sign up for including a Gulf Islands Tall Ships expedition and a Sayward Lake Canoe expedition.
 These 5-6 day trips will focus on peer leadership, ocean navigation skills, as well as build upon the self-reliance in the outdoors that students focused on in Explore.
 These expeditions will indeed provide a unique and fond memory of school life for those students who step aboard this rare adventure.

 Leadership Google Classroom Portfolio